Serving the San Francisco Bay Area New Music Community

 Upcoming Events:

-Tickets are $18 in advance, $20 at the door general admission; $15 for students with ID.
+Tickets are $25 general admission.
 Children under 12 are free.
 Advance tickets are available here, or if the show is not sold out, you may purchase your tickets at the door before the show.

-Doors open one half hour before show time.
+Doors open 30 minutes before show time.
 We accept cash or Venmo only at the door.

 ✚gCal ✚iCal More...